xiyang1012/Local-Crowd-Counting/README.md

 # Adaptive Mixture Regression Network with Local Counting Map for Crowd Counting

-More code and models will be released soon.
-Stay tuned.

 ### Introduction
 In this work, we introduce a new learning target named local counting map, and